Google File Stream: A Horror Story with Corrupted Files and More

 On that day, I wanted to open an Excel file (.xls)…

 … but Excel displayed the message “The file is corrupt and cannot be opened”.

-Interestingly, and luckily, the file was only corrupted on my local computer.
+Interestingly, and luckily, the file was corrupted only on my local computer.
 I could still access the file online in Google File Stream’s web interface.